-4.5.2 The Act provides entitlements to prospective parents, including those adopting a child no more than five years of age, who meet specific criteria, as set out in the Act.
+4.5.2 The Act provides entitlements to prospective parents, including those adopting a child under the age of six years, who meet specific criteria, as set out in the Act.
 Those entitlements are:

 - Special leave (pregnancy–related) of up to 10 days;